Neunkirchen am Brand

-Neunkirchen am Brand is a municipality in the district of Forchheim in Bavaria in Germany.
+Neunkirchen am Brand (/de/) is a municipality in the district of Forchheim in Bavaria in Germany.

 History

 Important dates are the founding of the Canons Regular of Saint Augustine monastery, Neunkirchen am Brand monastery, in 1314 and the conferment of the status as market town in 1410.
 In 1803 Neunkirchen along with the Prince-Bishopric of Bamberg became part of Bavaria.
 Between 1886 and 1963 Neunkirchen was located near a train route from Erlangen to Eschenau.

 After the Second World War, refugees settled in Neunkirchen and after the establishment of Siemens AG in Erlangen the town experienced a dramatic increase in inhabitants.
 Numerous suburbs were built around the traditional center of the town.

 Neunkirchen is also the home of a number of industrial and trade companies.
 The largest industrial employer is the axles factory, the Neunkirchener Achsenfabrik (NAF).

 Districts

 There are the following districts (pop. statistics as of December 31, 2006):